-We have learnt what a quadrilateral is and different types of a quadrilateral in the chapter Quadrilateral and Types of Quadrilateral.
-As the number of sides of a quadrilateral are always fixed i.e. four, so, the types of Quadrilateral are classified based on how the length of four sides vary and how inclined the sides are.
+The chapter Quadrilateral and Types of Quadrilateral explains what a quadrilateral is and different types of the quadrilateral.
+The number of sides of a quadrilateral are always fixed i.e. four, so, the types of quadrilateral are classified based on how the length of four sides varies and how inclined the sides are.

 Perimeter of quadrilateral